Ouxsoft/LHTML/README.md

 The document language MAY use custom attributes not defined in the HTML5 spec.
 These elements SHOULD serve as instructions for the processor.

 #### Example
-The following example show an invalid HTML5 attribute, "type", within the `<head>` element could be used to maintain the element's inner content.
-When this document is passed to an LHTML5 processor (along with the proper config and modules) the processor will instantiate the `<head>` element as a module, perform logic, remove the invalid attribute, and replace the inner HTML5 with valid render content.
+The following example shows an invalid HTML5 attribute, "type", within the `<head>` element could be used to maintain the element's inner content.
+When this document is passed to an LHTML5 processor (along with the proper config and modules), the processor will instantiate the `<head>` element as a module, perform logic, remove the invalid attribute, and replace the inner HTML5 with valid render content.

 ```html5
 <!doctype html>